wootguy/Glitch-Life/gsrand/Release/readme.txt

 -------------------------- Quick Start Guide --------------------------

 1) Place the files in your 'svencoop' folder.
 That folder is located here:
-   Steam/steamapps/common/Half-Life/svencoop
+   /Steam/steamapps/common/Half-Life/svencoop/
    Do not place the files in 'svencoop/maps' or any other sub-directory because then the program will not be able to find any of your files.

 2) Open gsrand_config.txt and scroll all the way to the bottom.
 You will see "[maps]".
 This is where you specify which maps you want randomized.
-   Read the comments above "[maps]" for more info.

 3) Start gsrand.exe.
 You should see a console pop up with a text menu.

-3) Use the number keys to change various options.
+   Use the number keys to change various options.
 To get the most random output, press each of these keys once: 1, 2, 3, 4, and 5.

 4) Press 8 to begin the randomization process.
 The program will search for usable content (this may take a long time) and then ask you if you want to proceed with the randomization.

-5) After the process is finished, you will be asked about what you want to do with the randomized maps.
-Just say "Nothing" to this unless you want to share your maps.
+Press 0 when that happens.

-6) Launch Sven Co-op and play through the new maps!
-By default, each map is prefixed with "gsrand_", so the randomized version of "c1a0" would be named "gsrand_c1a0".
+5) After the process is finished, you can launch Sven Co-op and start playing the new maps!
+By default, each map is prefixed with "gsrand_" so the randomized version of "c1a0" would be named "gsrand_c1a0".

-7) If you want to delete these maps, Select the "Undo all changes" option in the program.
+6) If you want to delete the new maps, Select the "Undo all changes" option in the program.
 "Undo all changes" only works if the map prefix is set to "gsrand_" or "No prefix".